Minimally Invasive Cardiac Surgery (MICS) - HCG Hospitals

 Minimally Invasive Direct Coronary Artery Bypass (MIDCAB) represents the application of MICS philosophy to coronary revascularisation.
 Performed through a 4–5 cm left antero-lateral mini-thoracotomy between the fourth and fifth ribs, the procedure enables direct visualisation and harvesting of the Left Internal Thoracic Artery (LITA) under direct vision or video-thoracoscopic assistance, followed by off-pump anastomosis to the Left Anterior Descending (LAD) coronary artery using a stabiliser device.

 The Hybrid Coronary Revascularisation (HCR) strategy extends the MIDCAB concept further.
-The LITA-LAD anastomosis — the most durable revascularisation strategy known to medicine — is performed surgically through a mini-thoracotomy, while non-LAD coronary territories are treated contemporaneously or in a staged fashion with percutaneous coronary intervention (PCI) and drug-eluting stents.
+The LITA-LAD anastomosis — the most durable revascularisation strategy known to medicine — is performed surgically through a mini-thoracotomy.
+Non-LAD coronary territories are treated contemporaneously or in a staged fashion with percutaneous coronary intervention (PCI) and drug-eluting stents.
 This synergistic approach offers complete revascularisation while limiting operative trauma to a minimum.

 The Cutting Edge